ShreyaAmalapurapu/Effects-of-Earnings-Calls-on-Market-Volatility/README.md

 ### 4.4 Cross-Sectional Comparison

-To examine heterogeneity across firms, we generate boxplots grouped by ticker.
+To examine heterogeneity across firms, we generate boxplots grouped by ticker:

-- Variables compared:

 - Tone by ticker